osquery/osquery-go/README.md

 	}
 }

-// Generate will be called whenever the table is queries.
+// Generate will be called whenever the table is queried.
 It should return
 // a full table scan.
 func (f *ExampleTable) Generate(ctx context.Context, queryContext osquery.QueryContext) ([]map[string]string, error) {
 	return []map[string]string{